We all know that old friend: Fear.

-(Inner voice: they’ll realize I’m not getting better quickly enough.
+(Inner voice: they’ll realise I’m not getting better quickly enough.
 I’m not good at this.
 I thought I was trying, but this is proof I didn’t take it seriously enough.
 I’m not good at anything and this is why I always fail.)

 Wow.
 That inner voice is an asshole.
 I’m writing these down for a couple of reasons: 1. it makes us realize how ridiculous the inner voice is and that we should slap some sense into it, and 2. because I know that almost all of us have these voices within us.

 I recall vividly the first time I had to give a presentation at work.
 I felt what I had heard people say many times – my heart was in my throat.
 And it wasn’t the last time I’d feel it there.
 I’m sure you can relate.

 Where does fear come from?

 Fear comes from our reptilian brain, less poetically known as our amygdala.
 It’s known as the reptilian brain because it’s something we share with most larger species, and which we’ve shared for hundreds of millions of years.
 It’s part of our brain that has been tested and honed to help us run away, duck or to gain temporary strength to fight off anything that we think may be a threat.
 Bruce Schneier, a trust and security expert, gave a neat explanation for how ancient and well-refined the amygdala is in contrast to the rest of our brains

 The brain is a beautifully engineered get-out-of-the-way machine that constantly scans the environment for things out of whose way it should right now get.
 That’s what brains did for several hundred million years – and then, just a few million years ago, the mammalian brain learned a new trick: to predict the timing and location of dangers before they actually happened.